youssefg7/GaussianMixtureModelBackgroundExtraction/README.md

-# A Genetic algorithm for Constant Area Coding (CAC) optimization.
+# Gaussian Mixture Model (GMM) for Foreground Masking.

 This project is the major task submitted to Dr. Alaa Hamdy as part of the Selected Topics in Data Science Course: Faculty of Engineering ICHEP, Ain Shams University.